 1. 50% Licensed Spectrum Test.
 To be eligible for a broadband license in a particular county, we must demonstrate that we hold more than 50% of the outstanding licensed channels in the county.
 Because the 50% Licensed Spectrum Test is based on licensed channels, any channels that are not licensed by the FCC are not included in the denominator when determining whether we have satisfied this test.
 The denominator is determined by the number of channels licensed by all licensees with sites in the county and within 20 miles of the county boundary.
 In some situations, a single channel is licensed by more than one entity, and therefore could be counted more than once.
 The FCC has licensed less than 399 channels in all but the most populous counties.
-As of the date of this filing, we satisfy the 50% Licensed Spectrum Test in more than 3,100 counties of the 3,223 counties in the United States and its territories.
+As of the date of this filing, we satisfy the 50% Licensed Spectrum Test in more than 3,100 counties of the 3,233 counties in the United States and its territories.

 2. 90% Broadband Segment Test.
-The second test, the 90% Broadband Segment Test, addresses the balance between a voluntary market process to clear any Covered Incumbent (i.e., holders of licenses in the broadband segment) and the mandatory relocation process established by the FCC in the Report and Order (which applies to all Covered Incumbents, except for those Covered Incumbents operating "Complex Systems" as described below).
+The second test, the 90% Broadband Segment Test, addresses the balance between a voluntary market process to clear any Covered Incumbent (i.e., holders of licenses in the broadband segment) and the mandatory relocation process established by the FCC in the Report and Order (which applies to all Covered Incumbents, except for those Covered Incumbents operating Complex Systems (which the FCC defines as a radio system that has at least 45 integrated sites).
 This test requires we hold or have agreements with Covered Incumbents for 90% of the licensed channels in the broadband segment in a particular county and within 70 miles of the county's boundaries.
-The broadband segment in the 900 MHz band has a total of 241 channels.
-The 90% Broadband Segment Test is calculated using outstanding licensed channels, which means that if the FCC has licensed 241 channels, we will be required to have control of or agreements covering 217 channels within the broadband segment.
-In many counties in the United States, the FCC has licensed fewer than 241 channels in the broadband segment and these unlicensed channels are not included in the denominator when determining whether we have satisfied this 90% Broadband Segment Test.
+The broadband segment in the 900 MHz band has a total of 240 channels.
+The 90% Broadband Segment Test is calculated using outstanding licensed channels, which means that if the FCC has licensed 240 channels, we will be required to have control of or agreements covering 216 channels within the broadband segment.
+In many counties in the United States, the FCC has licensed fewer than 240 channels in the broadband segment Test.

 Before filing for a broadband license, we must satisfy the 90% Broadband Segment Test by utilizing our channel holdings and negotiating with Covered Incumbents on a purely voluntary basis for any additional channels we require to satisfy this test.
 Only after we satisfy the 90% Broadband Segment Test will the FCC issue a broadband license to us and commence the "Mandatory Retuning" period.
-During this period, any Covered Incumbents that remain in the broadband segment (other than Complex Systems) are required to negotiate with us in good faith to clear the broadband segment, subject to intervention by the FCC if the parties cannot reach an agreement.
+During this Mandatory Retuning period, any Covered Incumbents that remain in the broadband segment (other than Complex Systems) are required to negotiate with us in good faith to clear the broadband segment, subject to intervention by the FCC if the parties cannot reach an agreement.